-Answer: Do you all understand the guestion?
+Answer: Do you all understand the question?
 Reflect properly, 'body' sweeping, - did I ever said 'body' sweeping.
-I always tell you 'mind sweeping method', right?
-It's okay, - at least he asked, and then I can help clarify - which means he asked a very relevant question.
-'Is it just a thought or an actual feeling?'
+I teach you, 'mind sweeping method', right?
+It is okay, - at least he asked, and I can help clarify - which means he asked a truly relevant question.
+Then he asked, 'Is it just a thought or an actual feeling?'
 So, what do you think?
 Ha!
 Yes!
-I always said it is 'to de condition the heedless thinking' i.e. no more thought, no more thinking.
-You just feel, feel and relax, but he asked a very important guestion because he still cannot understand.
-He said, 'what do you mean by feel?'
-When I sit like that, - He said "the thought went out; it's still a thought, isn't it?"
-I said, 'are you sure?'
-It's still a thought because you don't understand and you think a lot, also because you are heedless, that's why you think it's still a thought.
-But when I say 'you feel' means what?
-I will teach you and you can learn now, - 'you feel your body, - hot or cold?'
-You just put your hand on your body and silent your mind to just feel, and then what happen?
-Feel the sensation, understand or not?
-Or put your hand on the floor mat, - the moment that sensation or feeling is there, you have no thought, but the trouble is, the moment you see your hand, thoughts arise, understand or not?
-Then the moment before you can feel you start to think, understand or not?
+I always said, it is 'to de condition the heedless thinking' i.e., no more thought, no more thinking.
+You just feel, feel and relax.
+But he asked a relevant important question because he, like most of you cannot understand.
+He then asks, 'what do you mean by feel?'
+When I sit, - He said, "the thought went out; hence it's still a thought, isn't it?"
+I then said, 'are you sure?'
+To you, it is still a thought because you do not understand, and you think a lot.
+And because you are heedless, - that is why you think it is still a thought.
+When I say 'you feel' - what does it means?
+I will teach you now, - 'you just feel your body, - hot or cold?'
+You just put your hand on your body and silent your mind to just feel, then what happen?
+Feel the sensation, can you understand?
+Or just put your hand on the floor, - the moment that pure sensation or feeling (before the perception) is there, you have no thought, right?
+But the trouble is, the moment you see your hand, thoughts arise, do you understand?
+Then the moment before you can feel you start to think, can you be aware of that?
 That is where the problem is.
-So what you need to do is to experience that feeling with a silent mind without thought.
-Which means when you feel something hot or cold.... - let say you go and touch somewhere cold, like the floor or the floor mat, that feeling is there, so when you say you 'feel' means what?
+So, what you need to do is to experience that pure feeling with a silent mind without thought.

+What it means is when you feel something - hot or cold.... - let say you go and touch somewhere cold, like the floor or the floor mat, that pure feeling is there, right?
+So, when you say you 'feel' it means what?
 You actually sent your hand down there to make contact.
-Then you send your mind to the contact to feel.
+Then you send your silent mind (in awareness) to the contact to feel.
 That's how your mind feels.
-The body cannot feel or sweep, understand or not?
+The body cannot feel or sweep, do you understand?
 Only the mind can feel and sweep through the body via feeling and relaxing at the location you place your mind.